 Since the clutches will provide limiting torque before wheel slip occurs, this type of LSD has the virtue of being “predictive” and not waiting until the wheel loses traction to apply limiting torque.
 This is an advantage in performance applications when wheel slip may result in a loss of control of the vehicle.
 An additional advantage include easy tune-ability: the TBR or preload can be adjusted quite easily without complex differential swaps.
 The disadvantage of clutch-LSDs is quite evident: clutches wear over time.

 Geared LSDs are considered a wholly mechanical version of torque sensitive LSD technology.
-In this LSD implementation, a worm gear within the differential housing reacts to the torque, expanding to induce friction between the output shafts.
+In a common implementation, a worm gear within the differential housing reacts to differential in output traction, expanding to induce friction between the worm gear and the differential housing.